Breathe Better with Whole-Home Air Filtration in North America

-These filters stay fresher longer too, commonly between three to six months.
+These filters last longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged material to catch particles.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner involves a high-voltage magnetic charge to trap particles.
+An electronic air cleaner applies a high-voltage magnetic charge to trap particles.